One of the most wonderful creatures ever found in nature is the Chameleon, which belongs to the clade of distinctive and highly specialized lizards.

-- The pigment containing cells, lying in layers just below the outer skin, are termed as chromatophores and, in the outer most of these layers, you will find red and yellow pigments.
+- The pigment containing cells lying in layers just below the outer skin, are termed as chromatophores and, in the outer most of these layers, you will find red and yellow pigments.

 - In the lower layers, there are usually blue or white colored pigments.

-- Contrary to the general perception that chameleon change colors to blend with the surroundings, the scientists are of the view that they change their body shades based on their mood and the surrounding temperature and light.
+- Contrary to the general perception that chameleons change colors to blend with the surroundings, the scientists are of the view that they change their body shades based on their mood and the surrounding temperature and light.

-- The change in chromatophores occurs after receiving message from the brain, which tells them to shrink or enlarge.
+- The change in chromatophores occurs after receiving a message from the brain, which tells them to shrink or enlarge.
 In this way, the cell pigments get mixed just like paint and a new color appears.

-- It is one of the most amazing chameleon facts that their eyes have 360 degree arc of vision, which enables them see in two directions at the same time.
+- It is one of the most amazing chameleon facts that their eyes have 360 degree arc of vision, which enables them to see in two directions at the same time.

 - The upper and lower eyelids are joined, and there is only a pinhole large enough for the pupil to see through.